-On the scope of Ms C's complaint:
+On the scope of Ms A's complaint

 • The complaint is very limited in scope.
-The complaint was confined to specific statements in the promotional materials which are alleged to not be fair, clear and misleading.
-Notably, the Financial Ombudsman Service has made no adverse findings against Gallium in respect of any of the allegations actually made by the Complainant.
-Instead, the Financial Ombudsman Service has made findings on points which the Complainant has not complained about, namely the appropriateness of the bonds and whether the Complainant was entitled to receive financial promotions in respect of it.
+It said that the complaint was confined to B&G Plc entering administration, and Ms A therefore no longer receiving returns or capital back.
+It said this service has made no adverse findings against Gallium in respect of any of the allegations actually made by Ms A and has instead made findings on points which Ms A has not complained about - the appropriateness of the bonds and whether she was entitled to receive financial promotions in respect of it.
 It thought that the case ought to have been dismissed on this basis.

-On the certification process:
+On the certification process

-- Regardless of label, Ms C was required to confirm that she met the requirements of a restricted investor and confirmed that she did.
-If Ms C misrepresented that she fulfilled those criteria, it is a well-established legal position that she should be estopped from now seeking to take a position contrary to that representation.
-It would not be fair or reasonable to expect Gallium to anticipate that investors would incorrectly claim to satisfy the requirements of the declaration. - It is not fair or reasonable to conclude that the use of the word "everyday" contributed to Ms C giving an incorrect declaration, by causing her to pay insufficient attention to the terms of the declaration. - Ms C paid close attention to section 9 of the terms and conditions, in believing that the investment was "safe".
-It is not credible to conclude that Ms C would carefully consider the terms and conditions so as to be aware of and rely on specific terms contained within it but would wholly disregard the terms of declarations she was required to make. - Ms C ought to be held to the declaration she made that she satisfied the requirements of a restricted investor.
+- Regardless of label, Ms A was required to confirm that she met the requirements of a restricted investor and confirmed that she did.
+If Ms A misrepresented that she fulfilled those criteria, it is a well-established legal position that she should be estopped from now seeking to take a position contrary to that representation.
+It would not be fair or reasonable to expect Gallium to anticipate that investors would incorrectly claim to satisfy the requirements of the declaration. - It is not fair or reasonable to conclude that the use of the word "everyday" contributed to Ms A giving an incorrect declaration, by causing her to pay insufficient attention to the terms of the declaration. - Ms A ought to be held to the declaration she made that she satisfied the requirements of a restricted investor. - There is no reason to believe that including the remaining wording of the restricted investor declaration would have led the Complainant to act differently, and to refrain from confirming that they were a restricted investor.

-On the appropriateness test:
+On the appropriateness test